acherm/teaching-MDE-MIAGE1819/README.md

 They are also able to understand and recognize classes of software systems, engineering scenarios, or contemporary frameworks for which the MDE concepts apply.
 In a sense, students are ready to apply state-of-the-art techniques for engineering software -- now and in the upcoming years!

-Tools and languages like Xtext, Xtend, EMF, K3, FAMILIAR are used to make it practical.
+Tools and languages like Xtext, Xtend, EMF, FAMILIAR are used to make it practical.
-We illustrate the course with a running project, VideoGen, a configurable generator of generators of video variants.
+We illustrate the course with a running project, VideoGen, a *configurable generator of generators of video variants*.

 ## Agenda

-* introduction to model-driven software development
+* introduction to model-driven software development -- MDLE.pdf
 * domain-specific languages (DSL) -- DSL.pdf
 * external DSLs and Xtext -- DSLAndXtext.pdf
 * metamodeling and EMF -- ModelManagementXtend1.pdf